idptools/goose/README.md

 #### Available Demos
+* **Sequence and Variant Generation**: see /demos/sequence_and_variant_generation.ipynb
 * **Basic optimization**: see /demos/sequence_optimization.ipynb for basic usage.
 * **Custom properties**: see /demos/custom_optimizer_peroperties.ipynb for creating and implementing custom user-defined properties
 * **Design by interaction**: see /demos/generate_sequences_by_interaction.ipynb for designing sequences to interact with a target sequence using epsilon-based properties.
 * **Design by linear profiles**: see /demos/linear_profiles.ipynb for designing sequences to match linear profiles of properties like NCPR.
 * **Design by interaction matrices**: see /demos/epsilon_matrix_variants.ipynb for designing sequences to match or modify interaction matrices.

+Demos should take a few minutes to run; however, for some of the more difficult design objectives (linear profiles and interaction matrices) individual cells may take a few minutes.

 ## Documentation